alw1746/Joey_LED_Backpack/README.md

 ![ESP32 Joey](images/ESP32-Joey.png)</center>

 Note: Adafruit LED Backpack library which also supports the Holtek HT16K33 chip does not play well with this board.
 The library uses 8 contiguous bits in the display buffer for each digit whereas Joey uses 16 bits to map the segments.
-As a result, the sevenseg test program show digits with missing segments.
+As a result, the Adafruit's sevenseg test program show digits with missing segments.

 ## Wiring diagram
   ![ESP32-Joey wiring](images/Wiring.png)